mistakia/nano-community/docs/getting-started-users/basics.md

 Be prepared for problems.

-At some point Nano's protocol will mature, but it is never done.
+At some point, Nano's protocol will mature, but it is never done.
 Currently, there exists a large gap between Nano conceptually and Nano operationally.
 Over time this gap will close.

 ## Securing your account